-If you are interested in the other selections of the California Provincial dinnerware, message me for a discount.
+If you are interested in additional selections of the California Provincial dinnerware, message me for a discount.

 T.C.
 Prouty was an inventor born in Michigan in 1888.
 He invented and patented a tachometer used on aircraft during WWI when he was 18 years old.
 He was also the founder of Proutyline Products Company in 1921 with his son, Willis with purpose of development and marketing of their inventions.

 So, in 1927, T.C. and Willis founded Metlox in 1927 (for metallic oxide) located in Manhattan Beach, CA. They produced outdoor ceramic signs.
 In 1931, T.C died and his son reorganized the Manhattan Beach facility for dinnerware production.

 The first limited line of Metlox dinnerware was produced in 1932.
 It was called California Pottery and was produced in bright colored glazes.
 Poppytrail was introduced on 1934 and was available in fifteen different colors.
 The poppy is the state flower of California.
 Talc and most of the metallic oxides used in the production of the Metlox pottery were mined locally in California.

 In 1958 the trade name and some dinnerware molds from Vernon Kilns were purchased by Metlox.
 Hence the designation, “Vernon Ware.”
 The pottery factory closed in 1989 after 62 years of operation.

 1-3 business days